-605.7.3 MEETINGS AND NOTICE
+7.4.5.3 MEETINGS AND NOTICE

-Meetings of the Executive Committee shall be held at any time or place within the Territory when called by the General Chair or any three (3) members of the Committee with a minimum of three (3) days notice required.
-Pertinent provisions of Sections 605.8 through 605.16 and Section 605.17.2 shall apply to the Executive Committee meetings and notices.
+Meetings of the Executive Committee shall be held at any time or place within the Territory when called by the General Chair or any three (3) members of the Committee with a minimum of five (5) days notice required.

 D. Quorum - A quorum of the Executive Committee shall consist of a majority of the members of the Committee.